frankyeh/Practicum/gui_cli.md

 # Session 1: Introducing DSI Studio (15 minutes)

-## 1.1 DSI Studio Design Philosophy

 DSI Studio is built for simplicity, transparency, and accessibility—providing researchers and clinicians with an intuitive platform for diffusion MRI tractography and connectome analysis.

-### 🔧 Minimal Preprocessing
+• 🔧 Minimal Preprocessing
 DSI Studio follows a minimalist preprocessing philosophy, using only essential steps like FSL’s **TOPUP** and **eddy**.

-### 📈 Simple, Reliable Models
+• 📈 Simple, Reliable Models
 The software supports established models like **DTI**, **GQI**, and **QSDR** to deliver dependable results without excessive complexity.

-### 🔁 Actively Maintained and User-Driven
+• 🔁 Actively Maintained and User-Driven
 Frequent updates reflect direct user feedback through the public forum.
 Most new features are developed in response to real research needs.

-### 💡 Innovation Through Simplicity
+• 💡 Innovation Through Simplicity
-DSI Studio introduces clear, concept-driven methods that open new avenues for analysis:
+DSI Studio introduces clear, concept-driven methods such as tract-to-region connectome, differential tractography, and correlational tractography.
-- **Tract-to-Region Connectome** – tract-level connectivity mapping
-- **Differential Tractography** – detecting changes in white matter integrity
-- **Correlational Tractography** – linking fiber structure with behavioral or clinical variables

-## 1.2 DSI Studio Community Support
+## 1.1 DSI Studio Community Support

 - Documentations: https://dsi-studio.labsolver.org
 - Discussion group: https://groups.google.com/g/dsi-studio for bug report, suggestions, questions.
 - Workshop: https://practicum.labsolver.org
 - Data: https://brain.labsolver.org

-## 1.3 DSI Studio Version History
+## 1.2 DSI Studio Version History

 DSI Studio began as a research-focused tool—and it continues to evolve with that mission in mind.
 The software is actively maintained and updated, typically on a **weekly basis**.